guilherme-araujo/gsop-dist/README.md

 ###  3. Simulation parameters

-The following table has all the parameters the simulation binary will accept.
+The following table has all the parameters the simulation binary file will accept.

 | parameter         | type   | default | description |
 |-|-|-|-|